cyface-de/data-collector/README.md

 #### Running from Docker

+Decide if you need JWT or OAuth Authentication.

-Configure logback or use the sample configuration: `cp src/main/docker/logback.xml.template src/main/docker/logback.xml`
+Configure logback or use the sample configuration for either JWT or OAuth:
+* `cp src/main/docker/container-jwt/logback.xml.template src/main/docker/container-jwt/logback.xml`
+* `cp src/main/docker/container-oauth/logback.xml.template src/main/docker/container-oauth/logback.xml`

 The app is executed by a non-privileged user inside the Docker container.
-To allow this user to write data to `logs` and `file-uploads` you need to create two folders and then set the permissions for both folders to `chmod o+w`, see [DAT-797]:
+To allow this user to write data to `logs` and `file-uploads` you need to create two folders and then set the permissions for both folders to `chmod o+w`, see [DAT-797].
+Do this for either JWT or OAuth authentication using one of the two following commands:
+* `mkdir src/main/docker/container-jwt/logs src/main/docker/container-jwt/file-uploads && sudo chmod  o+w src/main/docker/container-jwt/file-uploads src/main/docker/container-jwt/logs`
-`mkdir src/main/docker/logs src/main/docker/file-uploads && sudo chmod  o+w src/main/docker/file-uploads src/main/docker/logs`
+* `mkdir src/main/docker/container-oauth/logs src/main/docker/container-oauth/file-uploads && sudo chmod  o+w src/main/docker/container-oauth/file-uploads src/main/docker/container-oauth/logs`

 Now build the system as described in the "Building" section above:
 `./gradlew :clean :build :copyToDockerBuildFolder`

-Then simply run `docker-compose up` inside `build/docker`:
+Then simply run `docker-compose up` inside `build/docker` for either JWT or OAuth authentication:
+* `cd build/docker/ && docker-compose -f compose-jwt.yaml up -d`
-`cd build/docker/ && docker-compose up -d`
+* `cd build/docker/ && docker-compose -f compose-oauth.yaml up -d`

 This calls docker to bring up a Mongo-database container and a container running the Cyface data collector API.
 The Collector API is by default available via port 8080.